MichaelCurrin/python-package-quickstart/docs/setuptools.md

 # Setuptools
+> Intro to use `setuptools` library for packaging a project

 ## Setup file

 Sample from the tutorial:

 - `setup.py`
     ```python
     import setuptools

     with open("README.md", "r") as fh:
         long_description = fh.read()